 Hey everyone!
 This is the first guest post written by my very good friend, Emily Creek.
 She recently moved to the mountains and has some spectacular tips on how to be properly prepped when it comes to hiking by yourself, and also the tremendous growing experience that comes with it.
-If you’re also interested in writing on An OKay Life, feel free to submit some ideas!
+If you’re also interested in writing on this blog, feel free to submit some ideas!

 Thoughts that swirled in my head when I decided to move from Chicago to Denver: “Ahhhh yes!
 So many places to hike and camp on days off this is so good.”